Octavio Pisano

-Octavio Pisano is an American actor.
-He is best known for portraying Detective Joe Velasco, one of the core New York City Police Department (NYPD) detectives investigating sexually-based crimes, on Law & Order: Special Victims Unit.
+Octavio Pisano is an American actor who portrayed Detective Joe Velasco, one of the core New York City Police Department (NYPD) detectives investigating sexually-based crimes, on Law & Order: Special Victims Unit.

 Early life

 Pisano was born in the United States to an Italian family, the Pizanos, and was raised in Tijuana, Baja California, Mexico, so he feels himself to be part of all three cultures.
-He grew up speaking Italian and Mexican Spanish.
+He grew up speaking Italian and Spanish.
 When he was 17, his parents sent him to Canada to finish his studies and to learn English.
 He grew interested in acting and moved to Los Angeles.